moonymango/enmovito/memory-bank/activeContext.md

 - Clear labeling of axes and parameters
 - Consistent color schemes for parameter types
 - Shared x-axis for time series plots for easy comparison
+- Independent y-axis scales for optimal visualization of different value ranges
 - Individual clear buttons for each plot with descriptive labels

 ### User Interaction Patterns

 - File selection → Parameter selection → Visualization generation
 - Category buttons for filtering parameters by type
+- "Select All Visible" button for quick selection of filtered parameters
 - Tab-based navigation between visualization types
 - Direct interaction with plots for exploration
 - Individual plot clearing for focused analysis